 Solana is also one of the fastest programmable blockchains in the crypto space.
 Its unique combination of proof-of-history (PoH) and proof-of-stake (PoS) consensus mechanisms remove the need for the complex cryptographic puzzles that power PoW mechanisms.
 PoH is a computational process that can cryptographically verify the passing of time between two events in the blockchain, which reduces validation times and fees.
 In terms of the Solana blockchain, it’s used to ensure that transactions are in the right order and found by the correct leader (validator).

-Just like Ethereum, Solana’s PoS system enables users to stake an amount of cryptocurrency for the chance to be randomly chosen as a block validator.
+Like Ethereum, Solana’s PoS system enables users to stake an amount of cryptocurrency for the chance to be randomly chosen as a block validator.
 Validators earn crypto (in this case, Solana’s native token, SOL) when they are selected.
-This serves to both incentivize users to become stakers and reward them for doing so.
-Thanks to Solana’s PoS and PoH mechanisms, its transaction fees and times are about as low as they can get.
+This incentivizes users to become stakers and rewards them for doing so.
+Thanks to Solana’s PoS and PoH mechanisms, its transaction fees and times are about as low as possible.
 However, while some major NFT marketplaces like Magic Eden operate on Solana, the chain isn’t as widely used as Ethereum, meaning there are both fewer marketplaces and people trading on the blockchain.

 One of the first marketplaces on the blockchain, Hic et Nunc, was heralded as an economic alternative to Ethereum-centric marketplaces — until the platform shut down on November 14, 2021.

 Tezos is a great place to start for those looking to mint batches of NFTs or large-scale collections.
 Currently, Objkt is the largest and most popular marketplace on the Tezos chain.

 Flow is a high-performance blockchain designed specifically for creating NFTs, games, and decentralized apps (dApps).
 In stark contrast to general-purpose blockchains like Ethereum, Flow is built with scalability in mind, meaning billions of people could potentially interact with NFTs on the blockchain.

 Originally launched in 2019, Flow quickly rose to prominence as the blockchain partner of the NBA.
 A product of Dapper Labs (the team behind legacy project CryptoKitties), Flow facilitated the launch and is the host of NBA Top Shot, making the blockchain an integral component in the popularization of non-fungible tokens.